 An ambitious parallel-lives look at a series of very different social outcasts.
 Goulding's portraits are sharply drawn and satisfyingly contrasted.
 A good and thoughtful look at our attitudes to suffering and the media’s presentation of it.
 Goulding is a writer worthy of greater attention.
 (Theatre Record)

 Profound poetry and harsh, extreme realism.
 Strange Lands is fast, strong and intelligently-structured.
 An excellent, rich play.
 (Epochi ERA, Athens)

 Strange Lands at the Empros Theatre, Athens, directed by Giorgos Gikapeppas.

 David Ajala, Claire Lloyd, Nick Nevern and Laura Eagland in Strange Lands at the Courtyard Theatre, London, directed by June Abbott.

 Strange Lands directed by Sean Aita for the Arts Institute at Bournemouth, 2008.

-To inquire about rights and availability contact, in the first instance, Philip at:
+To inquire about rights and availability contact:

 Banner photographs by Omar Sanadiki, Ron Haviv, Goran Tomasevic, and William Eggleston.